 At present, it is most likely that the first time you know of a claim against you is when the claim form lands on your desk.
 The Government hopes that the introduction of Early Conciliation will open the doors for employers and prospective Claimants to resolve matters without the need for Employment Tribunal proceedings.

 How is Early Conciliation likely to work in practice?

-The reality is that, as Early Conciliation is not mandatory, its effect is likely to be limited in terms of early settlement.
+The reality is that, as Early Conciliation is not mandatory, its effect is likely to be limited in terms of an early settlement.
 Our view is that this is not likely to reduce the number of claims submitted to the Employment Tribunal.

 It is also worth remembering that since last summer, prospective Claimants must pay an issue fee to submit a Tribunal claim.
 This has seen a reduction in claims.
 Some employers in certain cases may ‘hold off’ from entering into negotiations and see if the prospective Claimant is committed enough to pay the Tribunal fee and “put their money where their mouth is”.

 Where you suspect that a prospective Claimant will be willing to see a claim through, Early Conciliation may offer an opportunity to save you money, as a prospective Claimant may be more willing to settle to avoid incurring the costs of submitting their claim to the Employment Tribunal.

 If you need any assistance with any Employment Tribunal claims against your business or any other aspect of employment law do not hesitate to contact our Employment & HR team on 01332 226149 for a free confidential chat.